cncf/tag-security/assessments/guide/security-reviewer.md

 ### Required

-Unless approved by SIG-Security chairs, the lead reviewer will have previously performed a CNCF security review.
-Exemptions to this are reviewed case by case upon established need by the CNCF SIG-Security chairs in order to bootstrap the process as appropriate.
+Unless approved by TAG-Security chairs, the lead reviewer will have previously performed a CNCF security review.
+Exemptions to this are reviewed case by case upon established need by the CNCF TAG-Security chairs in order to bootstrap the process as appropriate.
 If a lead reviewer has not previously performed a security review, and the chairs concur with them fulfilling the role, it is encouraged that at least 1 additional reviewer have experience and be leveraged